 So check out these top tools for data version control that can help you automate work and optimize processes.

-Neptune is a lightweight experiment management and collaboration tool.
+Neptune is a metadata store that was built for research and production teams that run many experiments.
 It is very flexible, works with many other frameworks, and has a stable user interface so you can effectively systematize your ML experiments and improve management.

-It’s a robust software that can store, retrieve, and analyze a large amount of data.
-Neptune has all the tools for efficient team collaboration and data version control.
-Everything in one place!
+It is a robust software that can store, retrieve, and analyze a large amount of data as well as facilitate efficient team collaboration and project supervision.

-- Provides user and organization management with different organization, projects, and user roles to easily and quickly keep track of changes
+- Provides user and organization management with different organization, project, and user roles

 - You can use a hosted app to avoid all the hassle with maintaining yet another tool (or have it deployed on your on-prem infrastructure)

-- Rich experiment tracking and visualization capabilities (resource consumption, scrolling through lists of images)
+- Extensive experiment tracking and visualization capabilities (resource consumption, scrolling through lists of images)

 Pachyderm is a complete version-controlled data science platform that helps to control an end-to-end machine learning life cycle.
 It comes in three different versions, Community Edition (open-source, with the ability to be deployed anywhere), Enterprise Edition (complete version-controlled platform), and Hub Edition (a hosted version, still in beta).